citp/privacy-policy-historical/j/je/jen/jensonusa.com.md

-> *The following text is extracted and transformed from the jensonusa.com privacy policy that was archived on 2007-04-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070416134902id_/http%3A//www.jensonusa.com/help_desk/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jensonusa.com privacy policy that was archived on 2007-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215131213id_/http%3A//www.jensonusa.com/help_desk/privacy.aspx) for the most accurate reproduction.*

 # JensonUSA.com - Your Mountain & Road Bike online parts supplier!

+Select UPS 2-Day Air service for fast, cost-effective delivery of in-stock items by Christmas.

 By visiting JensonUSA.com you agree to accept the practices described in this Privacy Policy.